Brightest Silver Age poetesses

-Then, in the life of Marina, already a married woman, appeared Sophia Parnok, her passion.
+Then, in the life of Marina, already a married woman, Sophia Parnok, her passion, appeared.

-At the end of life Tsvetaeva had creative crisis.
-At home, she was the wife of the “enemy of the people”, poems filled with hopeless longing.
+At the end of her life Tsvetaeva had a creative crisis.
+At home, she was the wife of the “enemy of the people”.
+And her poems were filled with hopeless longing.